shellscape/webpack-plugin-serve/README.md

 ## TypeScript Types

-To get type defifinitions for this project:
+To get type definitions for this project:

 ```console
 npm install -D @types/webpack-plugin-serve